Aviation SMS in Flight Schools Benefits Everyone

 2 - Weight and Balance Tools: Essential for Flight Schools

-Weight and balance are a major concern for pilots in flight schools.
+Weight and balance are major concerns for pilots in flight schools.

 Having tools to aid students can be extremely beneficial in helping them learn the fundamentals of load balancing.
 More often, such tools generally come with presets for different aircraft types, and guide students step by step through the process of what is needed to correctly calculate weight and balance.